ianjwhite99/opencode-with-claude/README.md

 No. The proxy authenticates through your Claude Max subscription via `claude login`.
 The `ANTHROPIC_API_KEY=dummy` value is just a placeholder that OpenCode requires to be set — it's never actually used.

-**Does this work with [oh-my-opencode](https://github.com/nichochar/oh-my-opencode)?**

-Yes.
-The proxy runs in passthrough mode by default, which means OpenCode handles all tool execution and agent routing.
-Any agents you configure (including oh-my-opencode's multi-model routing) work as expected.

 **What happens if my Claude Max subscription expires?**

 The proxy will fail to authenticate.
 Run `claude auth status` to check.
 You'll need an active Claude Max ($100/mo) or Claude Max with Team ($200/mo) subscription.